 Learn about Louisiana Alcohol Laws: Big Easy to Bayou.

 In Maine, state alcohol law is very consistent.
-People must be 17 or older to sell alcohol in off-premises stores.
+People must be 17 or older age to sell alcohol in off-site stores.

 In all cases, a supervisor must be present.
-However, the state does not mandate an age minimum for the supervisor.
+But the state does not mandate an age minimum for the supervisor.

 Maine makes no artificial distinctions between beer, wine and spirits in its age laws.